belsnickle/wp-client-file-share/readme.txt

 Please see the screencast to see the plugin in action:  <a href="http://sideways8.com/plugins/wp-client-file-share/">http://sideways8.com/plugins/wp-client-file-share/</a>

 == Changelog ==

+= 1.3.1 =
+* Fixes redirect issue for logged in clients

 = 1.3.0 =
 * Adds newsletter signup on the backend